UnaiGit/petromin/README.md

 > Local:   http://localhost:5173/
 > Network: http://192.168.x.x:5173/
 ```
 Leave this window open; it must keep running.
-Open the `Local` address in your browser to see Patromin.
+Open the `Local` address in your browser to see Petromin.

 To stop the server later, click the Terminal window and press `Control + C`.

 ## Share the App on Your Wi-Fi Network
-Patromin is already configured to allow access from other devices on your Wi-Fi.
+Petromin is already configured to allow access from other devices on your Wi-Fi.

 1. While `npm run dev` is running, find your Mac's IP address:
    ```bash